alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 ## Dependency management tools

-Most programming languages will have a smalll number of popular dependency management tools.
+Most programming languages will have a small number of popular dependency management tools.
 The following list has a number of examples from a variety of languages.

 * [Maven](http://maven.apache.org/) (Java)